Weinstein accuser breaks down in tears as she's questioned about alleged sexual assault

 Zeroing in on the alleged assault, Bonjean on Friday questioned why Haley would agree to go to Weinstein’s apartment after what the witness described as previous “bizarre” and “overwhelming” behavior, including his barging into her home weeks earlier as he sought to persuade her to go to Paris with him.

-Haley said she didn’t have a reason to turn down Weinstein’s request to stop by his apartment and said she didn’t fear for her safety, even after his earlier outburst.
+Haley said she didn’t have a reason to turn down Weinstein’s request to stop by his apartment, thought it would be impolite to refuse, and didn’t fear for her safety, even after his earlier behavior.

-“It wasn’t a big deal,” she testified.
-“I go to people’s houses all the time.”
+Haley grew emotional as Bonjean asked just how Haley’s clothes came off before Weinstein allegedly yanked out a tampon and performed oral sex on her.
+Haley said Weinstein took off her clothing, but she didn’t recall the details: “I was, you know, busy struggling,” she explained.

-Haley broke down as Bonjean asked her about the clothing she wore to the apartment.
-She wasn’t certain what clothing she was wearing, but maintained that Weinstein was the one who took them off.
-The witness has said that Weinstein also removed her tampon before forcibly performing oral sex on her.
+“You removed your clothes, right?”
+Bonjean soon asked, leading to the fractious and tearful exchange.

-Haley said she had accepted partly because she wanted to “get back in his good books” after turning down the Paris invitation, and the Los Angeles trip seemed more appropriate because she’d be traveling on her own and could also visit a friend there.
+Haley said she accepted partly because she wanted to “get back in his good books” after turning down the earlier invitation to Paris, and the Los Angeles trip seemed more appropriate because she’d be traveling on her own and could also visit a friend there.

 “You wanted to appease him, make him happy, make him like you?”
-Bonjean asked, suggesting the arrangement was a “win-win” for Haley.
+Bonjean asked.

 “Well, that, too,” Haley said.